lrswss/esp8266-wifi-power-meter/README.md

 [this one](https://www.thingiverse.com/thing:2668168).

-Since the firmware also supports OTA updates, you only need to flash your ESP8266 once before mounting in your meter cabinet.
+Since the firmware also supports OTA updates, you only need to flash your ESP8266 once before mounting it in your meter cabinet.
+Please note that all settings might be reset to their default values if the structure of the system settings stored in ESP8266's flash changes with a new firmware.
+To avoid having to start from scratch after a firmware update, **all system settings can be exported to a JSON file**, which you can upload after an update to restore your configuration.

 ## Setting the threshold to detect the red marker

 Make sure that during the initial calibration phase (default 90 secs.), which is triggered by `Calculate Threshold`, the ferraris disk is actually spinning fast enough.
-The calculation of the IR sensor pulse threshold should be based on at least two full revolutions with the red marker passing the IR sensor twice.
+The calculation of the IR sensor pulse threshold should be based on at least two full rotations with the red marker passing the IR sensor twice.
 Turning on your oven or water kettle should help to speed up things. ;-)

-After the initial and hopefully successful calibration cycle, you only have to save the calculated threshold value with `Save Threshold` to switch the Wifi Power Meter to normal operation.
+After the initial and hopefully successful calibration cycle, you only have to save the calculated threshold value with `Save Threshold` to switch the WiFi Power Meter to normal operation.
 You can tune the threshold value and other parameters under `Expert settings`, but you should be OK with the default settings.

-In a last configuration step you have to set `Turns per KWh` under `Settings` to the value of the Ferraris meter (the default value is 75) and sync the current KWh reading of the meter with the setting `Current Consumption` of the Wifi Power Meter.
+In a last configuration step you have to set `Rotations per kWh` under `Settings` to the value of the Ferraris meter (the default value is 75) and sync the current kWh reading of the meter with the setting `Current Consumption` of the Wifi Power Meter.

 <br><p align="center"><img align="top" src="assets/main_page.png" alt="main page of